infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Governments & UN/Canada_British Columbia_Food and Nutrition Manual for homes.md

-# Section 2: Individual Nutrition Care Planning
+#  SECTION 2: Individual Nutrition Care Planning
 [[Individual Nutrition Care Plan]]

 - A nutrition care plan is a tool for staff that ensures that the person in care receives consistent and quality nutrition care.